adityainbits/Induction/README.md

 - Good for Detox
 - Rich in Iron

+#### 🔹***Lecture*** 2. - ***Prof. Gagandeep Kaur Lotey***
-Next lecture starts at 10:30 a.m in TCC Sem Hall.
-It was a mathematics lecture conducted by Prof. Gagandeep Kaur Lotey, in which ma'am introduced us to the number system where ma'am spoke about the Natural numbers, Whole numbers, Real numbers, Complex numbers and some basics of Number line.
+At 10:30 a.m. we had a mathematics lecture in the TCC Seminar Hall in which ma'am introduced us to the number system where ma'am spoke about the Natural numbers, Whole numbers, Real numbers, Complex numbers and some basics of Number line.
 Ma'am clarified all the misconceptions we had in our minds and also told facts and give real life examples for better understanding.

 Ma'am take an example of a race track, when we run at a race track we always run anti-clockwise it is beacuse according to mathematics anti-clockwise direction is basically a positive direction which completes a circle with positive numbers.

+---